Do Wah Diddy Diddy

 "Do Wah Diddy Diddy" is a song written by Jeff Barry and Ellie Greenwich and originally recorded in 1963, as "Do-Wah-Diddy", by the American vocal group the Exciters.
 Cash Box described the Exciters' version as "a sparkling rocker that bubbles over with coin-catching enthusiasm" and said that the "great lead job is backed by a fabulous instrumental arrangement."
-It was made internationally famous by the British band Manfred Mann.
+It was made internationally famous by the British band Manfred Mann in 1964 and covered by Fun Factory in 1995.

 Manfred Mann version

 It was soon covered by British R&B, beat and pop band Manfred Mann.
 Their version was released on 10 July 1964.
 It spent two weeks at No. 1 of the UK Singles Chart in August and two weeks at No. 1 of the US Billboard Hot 100 in October.

 Critical reception

-Billboard said it "features powerful beat with Mann's solo echoed by male chorus."
+Billboard magazine said it "features powerful beat with Mann's solo echoed by male chorus."
 Cash Box described it as "a thumpin' novelty rocker that's right up the teeners' alley."